openhwgroup/cva6/CONTRIBUTING.md

 ### Major evolutions

 CVA6 has turned into an industrial project, where the core is being verified to be integrated in production ICs.
-In the same time, we'd like to continue integrating some new contributions to keep CVA6 a vivid and innovative ecosystem.
+At the same time, we'd like to continue integrating some new contributions to keep CVA6 a vivid and innovative ecosystem.
-But this comes with constraints to ensure that new contributions do not put the industrial project at risk.
+This comes with constraints to ensure that new contributions do not put the industrial project at risk.

-Therefore here are guidelines to help the CVA6 team accept new contributions:
+Therefore here are guidelines to help the CVA6 team accept new contributions of major features:

 - Get in touch early with the CVA6 team, present your initiative, get feedback, synchronize with the team...
     * The CVA6 team wants to assess the potential of your contribution.